SylviaZhang16/Seam-backend/README.md

 - **Get All Posts**

   - `GET /posts`
-  - Retrieves a list of all posts.
+  - Retrieve a list of all blog posts.

 - **Get a Post by ID**

   - `GET /posts/{id}`
-  - Retrieves a specific post by its ID.
+  - Retrieves a specific blog post by its ID.
+  - Parameter: id (integer) - The unique identifier of the blog post.
+  - Response: Array of a single blog post objects.

 - **Create a New Post**

   - `POST /posts`
-  - Creates a new post.
+  - Creates a blog new post.
+  - Request Body: Blog post object (title, content, author).
 Example request body:
     ```json
     {
       "title": "Post Title",